Why Pep Talk?

 After growing Sweet into a Wellington food institution and the city's go-to for birthday cakes, wedding cakes, cupcakes and treats, Grace sold the business to a new owner in August 2018, to move her young family to the Wairarapa, just outside of Wellington.

-Grace now works as the Marketing Manager at Six Barrel Soda Co., where her love for food and beverage marketing and communications lives on!
+Grace now works as General Manager at Angel Delivery, after enjoying a stint as the Marketing Manager at Six Barrel Soda Co. - so her love for food and beverage marketing and communications lives on!
 Grace is passionate about business, big and small, and hopes to share what she's learned about entrepreneurship, business and marketing with like-minded New Zealanders as Pep Talk continues to grow.